CesiumGS/3d-tiles/RESOURCES.md

 - [**Introducing 3D Tiles**](https://cesium.com/blog/2015/08/10/introducing-3d-tiles/) - the motivation for and principles of 3D Tiles.
 Read this first if you are new to 3D Tiles.
+- [**Introducing 3D Tiles Next, Streaming Geospatial to the Metaverse**](https://cesium.com/blog/2021/11/10/introducing-3d-tiles-next/) - the announcement of the 3D Tiles Next specification, summarizing the technical goals and application areas.
 - [**3D Tiles Reference Card**](./3d-tiles-reference-card.pdf) - an approachable and concise guide to learning about the main concepts in 3D Tiles and designed to help integrate 3D Tiles into runtime engines.
-- [**The Next Generation of 3D Tiles**](https://cesium.com/blog/2017/07/12/the-next-generation-of-3d-tiles/) - future plans for 3D Tiles.
 - [**3D Tiles Q&A**](./Q-and-A.md)

 ### Viewers

 - [CesiumJS](https://cesium.com/cesiumjs/) - An open source JavaScript runtime engine for visualizing 3D Tiles
-- [Cesium For Unreal](https://cesium.com/platform/cesium-for-unreal/) - An open source plugin for the Unreal Engine for visualizing 3D Tiles
+- [Cesium For Unreal](https://cesium.com/platform/cesium-for-unreal/) - An open source plugin for Unreal Engine for visualizing 3D Tiles
 - [Cesium For O3DE](https://cesium.com/platform/cesium-for-o3de/) - An open source plugin for O3DE, the Open 3D Engine, for visualizing 3D Tiles
-- [3DTilesRendererJS](https://github.com/NASA-AMMOS/3DTilesRendererJS) - A renderer for 3D Tiles based on Three.js
+- [3DTilesRendererJS](https://github.com/NASA-AMMOS/3DTilesRendererJS) - A renderer for 3D Tiles based on Three.js, developed by NASA-AMMOS
+- [three-loader-3dtiles](https://github.com/nytimes/three-loader-3dtiles) - A Three.js loader module for loading and visualizing 3D Tiles, developed by NY Times R&D.
 - [3DTilesViewer](https://github.com/ebeaufay/3DTilesViewer) - A viewer for 3D Tiles based on Three.js
 - [mapbox-3dtiles](https://github.com/Geodan/mapbox-3dtiles) - A 3D Tiles viewer, implemented as a Mapbox GL JS custom layer, based on Three.js
-- [three-loader-3dtiles](https://github.com/nytimes/three-loader-3dtiles) - A Three.js loader module for loading and visualizing 3D Tiles
 - [iTowns](https://github.com/iTowns/itowns) - A Three.js-based framework for visualizing 3D geospatial data, including 3D Tiles
 - [Hexagon Geospatial Luciad](https://www.hexagongeospatial.com/) - Tools for converting, processing, optimizing, hosting, and visualizing geospatial data based on 3D Tiles
 - [AGI STK](https://www.agi.com/products/stk) - A mission engineering software with visualization capabilities based on 3D Tiles